neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 ### Install DeepSparse

 Run the following to install DeepSparse.
-We recommend you use a virtual enviornment.
+We recommend you use a virtual enviornment with Python.

 ```bash
 pip install deepsparse[server,yolo]